 – Multiple entries are allowed.
 You can submit more than one Project to the same category.
 Separate fees must be paid for each one.

-– The Institute requires at least a national premiere for any feature film (both live action and animation categories) in its country of origin.
+– The Institute does not require any national premiere for any feature film in its country of origin.

-– There is no premiere policy for any other entry categories.
+– There is no premiere policy for any entry category.

 – Entries in foreign languages must come with on-screen English subtitles or will be disqualified from the completion.
 The Institute is able to disqualify, without refund of all submission fees previously collected from the Applicant, any Project that contains significant non-English spoken dialogue that does not include on-screen English subtitles.